Doggie Diner

 Location: Sloat Boulevard at 45th Avenue

-(Possible plaque inscription for the Doggie Diner Head):
+(Plaque inscription for the Doggie Diner Head, San Francisco city landmark #254):

-The last Doggie Diner head (on a pole) makes its home in the Outer Sunset district, and with talk of official landmark designation, it has transcended its origin as a whimsical advertising icon.
+The last Doggie Diner head (on a pole) makes its home in the outer Sunset District, and since being designated as a landmark it has transcended its origin as a whimsical advertising icon.

-Started in 1949, the chain of Doggie Diner restaurants were everywhere by the 1960s.
-The Richmond district alone had three of them, and a three-dimensional (and once rotating) dog head with chef hat glared down gleefully at each of them.
+Started by Al Ross in 1949, the chain of Doggie Diner restaurants were everywhere by the 1960s.
+The Richmond District alone had three of them, and a three-dimensional (and once rotating) dog head with chef hat glared down gleefully at each of them.
+Ross sold the chain in 1979, and the last diner to go by the name Doggie Diner closed in 1986.
+(The name was revived for certain concession stands in the San Francisco Giants new ballpark in 2000.)

-Designed circa 1960 by illustrator Harold Bachman (who is still surprised at all the hubbub and said in early 2005 he just thought the darned thing would help sell hamburgers), this San Francisco institution has found a new location a block from its old home.
-The Doggie Diner Head now welcomes visitors to Ocean Beach from 45th Avenue and Sloat Boulevard, giving his sardonic grin to all who come west.
-(Probably a nice change of view, after looking south at the Zoo for over 40 years.)
+Designed in the 1960s by illustrator Harold Bachman (who, surprised at all the hubbub, said in early 2005 he just thought the darned thing would help sell hamburgers), this San Francisco institution has found a new location a block from its old home.
+The Doggie Diner head now welcomes visitors to Ocean Beach from 45th Avenue and Sloat Boulevard, giving his sardonic grin to all who come west.
+(Probably a nice change of view, after looking south at the San Francisco Zoo for over 40 years.)

 On February 14, 2005, under threatening skies, a small, happy crowd welcomed the Doggie to its new home.
-Ed Lee, the head of San Francisco's Department of Public Works, presided and welcomed third-graders from Ulloa Elementary School, some real canines (and their guardians), a couple of jugglers, and a passel of media.
-The Mayor couldn't make it, but Supervisor Sean Elsbernd said how the Doggie was a great memory of his childhood, and Supervisor Fiona Ma's representative talked of official landmarking!
+Ed Lee, the head of San Francisco's Department of Public Works, presided and welcomed third-graders from Ulloa Elementary School, some real canines (and their guardians), a couple of jugglers, elected officials, and a passel of media.

 Doggie saviors Diana Scott and Joel Schechter of the Ocean Beach Historical Society attended and Diana gave a few words of thanks along with the exclamation of the day: "Long Live the Doggie!"

-No sign of Zippy the Pinhead, but likely the Doggie will find its way into his world soon enough...
+No sign of Zippy the Pinhead, but likely the Doggie will re-enter Zippy's world soon enough…

 More Doggie: